Tried-and-True Leveling Tips From Pro Carpenters

 Get your first row of tile perfectly level

 Tubs and shower bases aren’t always level, so starting your first row of tile against them could throw off your whole job.
 Instead, make level marks on the wall, and line up straight boards with the marks and screw the board to the wall.
 Rest the second row of tile on the board for a perfectly level tile job.
 You will have to custom cut the tiles on the bottom row.
 Make sure that neither the first row or the top row end up as tiny slivers of tile.
+Next, check out five favorite tools for working with tile, according to a pro.

 Fix crooked switches and outlets